-- 1. Upgrade Ambari Server to 1.5.1
+- 1. Upgrade Ambari Server to 1.6.1

 - 2. Optional: Upgrade your existing JDK

-- 3. Prepare HDFS for Upgrade
+- 3. Prepare the Stack for Upgrade

 - 4. Upgrade the Stack

 - 5. Complete the Stack Upgrade

-If you plan to upgrade your existing JDK, do so \underline{after} upgrading Ambari, \underline{before} upgrading the Stack.
+If you plan to upgrade your existing JDK, do so after upgrading Ambari, before upgrading the Stack.